 The Large Village Hall can accommodate up to 180 people and it is large enough to have a permanent badminton court.
 This hall is home to our Short Mat Bowls club, Badminton club and many more local clubs, societies and groups.

 The large kitchen has two servery bars, which provide direct access to both halls.
 This kitchen has been modernised and updated recently.
 This gives ample cooking space for most types of catering, from providing cups of tea and coffee to being suitable for use by outside caterers at major functions, such as wedding receptions or special birthday parties.
 The rebuilt WCs off the Large Hall now include a dedicated baby changing room.

 The Reece Pavilion opened in August 2019.
-This is a new south facing community room and veranda which has views over the recreation ground.
-The soft furnishings can be moved around to suit, as well as folding tables and stackable chairs.
+This is a new south facing community room and veranda with panoramic views over the recreation ground, folding tables and stackable chairs and WiFi.
+The soft furnishings can be moved around to suit.
 There is a kitchenette with sink, fridge with ice box, microwave, kettle, crockery and cutlery.
 This light and airy space is ideal for small family or social gatherings and informal meetings.
-WiFi is available and there is a accessible toilet with baby change facilities.
+The pavilion is self-contained, with its own accessible toilet and baby change facility.

 The Meeting Room opened in November 2018.
 This new self-contained meeting room seats 10 and has its own integral kitchen and WC.
 The meeting room is easily accessible off the new atrium and benefits from having folding soundproof doors.

 Wye's Polling Station at election time is the Large Village Hall.
 The Wye Centre project 2014 - 2019 also installed new access ramps, added new disabled parking bays and improved the car park layout.